spiral/docs/http/routing.md

-# Routing - OUTDATED
+# Routing
 Like other frameworks, Spiral provides a pre-built mechanism to manage your application's url structure.
 This operations is performed by the Http `Router` and `Route` classes.

 ## Router
-To manage set of routes inside application spiral provides higher level abstraction `RouterInterface` which is responsible for processing request to detect valid route.
+To manage set of routes inside application spiral provides higher level abstraction `RouterInterface` which is responsible for aggregating routes and processing request to detect valid route.
 Router by default has been implemented as `Spiral\Http\Routing\Router` and can be treated as PSR-7 endpoint.

 ```php
 interface RouterInterface